ESA’s Airbus Biomass satellite travels to Kourou

 This site is also available on: Deutsch

-The European Agency’s (ESA) biomass satellite, built by , has begun its journey from to Kourou, French Guiana.
-This mission aims to make precise measurements of forest biomass and provide a better understanding of carbon flows and stocks.
+The European Space Agency’s (ESA) satellite, built by Airbus, has begun its journey from to Kourou, French Guiana.
+This mission aims to make precise measurements of forest and provide a better understanding of carbon flows and stocks.

-The Explorer satellite Biomass is being launched by ESA as a flagship mission to measure global forest biomass.
+The Earth Explorer satellite is being launched by ESA as a flagship mission to measure global forest .
 Equipped with a unique P-band , the satellite is ready to create precise maps of tropical, temperate and boreal forests to assess terrestrial carbon stocks from 666 kilometers above sea level.

 Future prospects and next steps

-The Biomass satellite is scheduled to launch in April 2025 using the Vega-C rocket.
-The satellite will operate in orbit for five years, providing valuable data to support global climate research.
-A separate set of teams will maintain the ground calibration in Australia to ensure the accuracy of data collection.
+The satellite is scheduled to launch in April 2025 using the Vega-C rocket.
+The satellite will operate in orbit for five years, providing valuable data to support global research.
+A separate set of teams will maintain the ground calibration in to ensure the accuracy of data collection.

-Airbus Defense and is a leader in aerospace with a clear focus on innovation and collaboration.
-Through crucial projects such as the Biomass Satellite, the company is setting new standards in space-based science and contributing to a deeper understanding of environmental and climate dynamics.
+Airbus Defense and Space is a leader in with a clear focus on innovation and collaboration.
+Through crucial projects such as the Satellite, the company is setting new standards in space-based science and contributing to a deeper understanding of environmental and dynamics.